scala-android/sbt-android/README.md

   plugin sets the system property `xsbt.skip.cp.lookup` to `true` to bypass this issue; this disables certain incremental compilation checks, but should not be an issue for the majority of use-cases.
-* Supporting maven-style (and by association, gradle-style) android project layouts is coming soon

 #### Thanks to ####